leocrawford/leocrawford.github.io/_drafts/operating_model.md

 [^weber]: Source: Boundless.
 “Weber's Model for Bureaucracy.”
 Boundless Sociology.
 Boundless, 08 Aug.
 2016.
 Retrieved 31 Aug.
 2016 from https://www.boundless.com/sociology/textbooks/boundless-sociology-textbook/social-groups-and-organization-6/bureaucracy-56/weber-s-model-for-bureaucracy-352-10202/

-Yet Weber also noted the dysfunctions of bureaucracy.
-Its major advantage, the calculability of results, also makes it unwieldy and even stultifying in dealing with individual cases.
+Yet Weber also noted the dysfunctions of bureaucracy; "Its major advantage, the calculability of results, also makes it unwieldy and even stultifying in dealing with individual cases".

 Weber's ideal bureaucracy is characterized by the following: